Eth-H/ResourceSummaries/lists/dev/data_structures.md

     Incidence matrix
         A two-dimensional Boolean matrix, in which the rows represent the vertices and columns represent the edges.
 The entries indicate whether the vertex at a row is incident to the edge at a column.

-# abstract data type //model for data type, defined by the behaviour from users point of view
+# abstract data types
+//model for data type, defined by the behaviour from users point of view
     list/seq //countable num of ordered values
     set //can only store unique values
     Queues //FIFO